Everything an open source maintainer might need to know about open source licensing

 The same is true of code.
 If copyright is distributed among hundreds or thousands of developers and a conflict arises, the project may have to secure additional legal rights from hundreds or thousands of people across multiple countries, languages, and jurisdictions.
 In the case of WordPress, copyleft-licensed software, if I create and sell WordPress-Pro, and don’t make the code available to users, the WordPress foundation may rightfully sue me (although it may be practically difficult for them to do so).

-Many CLAss, in addition to the explicit copyright grant also include either a transfer of copyright (meaning the foundation owns the code and the developer forfeits all rights), or some form of limited power of attorney, meaning the foundation can sue on the developers behalf to enforce their copyright.
+Many CLAss, in addition the explicit copyright grant also include either a transfer of copyright (meaning the foundation owns the code and the developer forfeits all rights), or some form of limited power of attorney, meaning the foundation can sue on the developers behalf to enforce their copyright.
 Because of this, CLAss are almost exclusively associated with project’s maintained by distinct legal entities (rather than an individual or small group of developers).

-Whether you’re willing to forfeit legal rights just to contribute to an open source project is a personal decision that you’ll have to make, and if you’re drafting or evaluating a CLA for use within your own project (despite my warning), hopefully you have sophisticated enough legal counsel to walk you through the various tradeoffs and alternatives.
+Whether you’re willing to forfeit legal rights just to contribute to an open source project is a personal decision that you’ll have to make, and if you’re drafting or evaluating a CLA for use within your own project (despite my warning), hopefully you have sophisticated enough legal counsel to walk you through the various trade-offs and alternatives.

 When in doubt, follow the money